BarbieCue/gradle-repository-restriction/README.md

 # └── build.gradle.kts

 dependencies {
-  implementation("org.apache.commons:commons-math:2.0") # Works out of the box, resolved by my custom repository or maven local.
+  implementation("org.apache.commons:commons-math:2.0") # Works out of the box, resolved by our in-house repository or maven local.
 }

 # No need for a repositories { .. } block.